-The Attorney General's Special Investigations Division, which has jurisdiction throughout Arkansas, includes certified law enforcement officers committed to protecting Arkansas's children by investigating and arresting individuals who sexually exploit children online.
+The Special Investigations Department, which has jurisdiction throughout Arkansas, includes certified law enforcement officers committed to protecting Arkansas's children by investigating and arresting individuals who sexually exploit children online.

 Sheriff's offices and police departments often assist the Cyber Crimes Unit executing search warrants or apprehending suspects.
-Attorneys with the office collaborate with prosecutors who pursue charges against criminals on behalf of the State.
+Department attorneys collaborate with prosecutors who pursue charges against criminals on behalf of the State.

 Report Crimes Against Children